Xzandro/sw-exporter/README.md

 1. port (set this to your liking)
 2. autostart (set this to true or 1, so that the proxy will start automatically)

 Make sure you open the specific port in your firewall.
 This isnt ideal, because the UI, chromium, electron and the frontend will be loaded regardless.
-It's the best we can get without complete separation of electron though.
+It's the best we can get without splitting off electron though.